Loudoun schools chief apologizes for district’s handling of alleged assaults, promises changes to disciplinary procedures

 Ziegler also said the district is embarking on a lobbying campaign to change the federal civil rights law known as Title IX, which in part provides guidance to schools on how to investigate sexual harassment and assault.
-The school system will push for more protections for victims of sexual harassment or assault at the K-12 level, he said.
+The school system will push for more protections for victims of harassment or assault at the K-12 level, he said.

 And the superintendent is proposing changes to the memorandum of understanding with the Loudoun County Sheriff’s Office.
 The revisions will allow school discipline and criminal investigations to proceed simultaneously, while also requiring that the sheriff’s office alert the superintendent and principal whenever a student is charged with “serious offenses.”